 3. Contact Your Home Insurance Company ASAP

-After documenting the damage, notify your insurance provider.
+After documenting the damage, notify your insurance provider and start a claim.

 Be prepared to provide documented evidence